Prozorro.Sale

-Prozorro.Sale (ukr. - Прозорро.Продажі) is a Ukrainian digital Public Sales ecosystem - online auctions for transparent and efficient sale, lease, and allocation of government and municipal assets (incl. real estate, land, privatization, licenses & quotas, seized assets, non-performing loans, surplus assets, metal scrap, etc.).
+Prozorro.Sale (Прозорро.Продажі) is a state-owned Ukrainian digital electronic trading system.
+It hosts online auctions for the transparent and efficient sale, lease, and allocation of government and municipal assets.

-It is Open Source, Open-Data and Public-Private: government core (Prozorro.Sale JSC) + private eMarketplaces.
+It is Open Source, Open-Data, and Public-Private: government core (Prozorro.Sale JSC) + private eMarketplaces.

 History

-The project was launched in 2016 with the support of international donors, in particular, Western NIS Enterprise Fund (WNISEF), through the commitment and capacity of the NGO Transparency International Ukraine.

-Work on the creation of the "Prozorro.Sale" system started in July 2016 with the sale of assets of liquidated banks.
-At that time, the reform of public procurement in Ukraine proved its effectiveness, so to develop a new project that would help to sell state and municipal property transparently, the experience of Prozorro was applied.
+The work on the creation of the Prozorro.Sale system started in July 2016 with support from international donors, including the Western NIS Enterprise Fund (WNISEF).
+The first transaction was the sale of assets of liquidated banks.
+At that time, the reform of public procurement in Ukraine proved effective; so, to develop a new project to help sell state and municipal property transparently, the experience of Prozorro was applied.

-The initiator of the system was the Deposit Guarantee Fund of Ukraine (DGF).
-In 2016, when the reform of the banking system got under way, the Deposit Guarantee Fund was managing the assets of more than 90 liquidated banks.
-Their book value was more than ₴400 billion (i.e. US$14.86 billion) These assets had to be sold as soon as possible at the highest value to pay off the millions of depositors of bankrupt banks.
-The law established a 5-year term for doing this, but the sales model existing at that time did not allow for efficient and transparent management of the liquidated assets of banks.
+The system was initiated by the Deposit Guarantee Fund of Ukraine (DGF).
+In 2016, when the banking system reform got underway, the Deposit Guarantee Fund was managing the assets of more than 90 liquidated banks.
+Their book value was more than ₴400 billion (US$14.86 billion) These assets had to be sold as soon as possible at the highest value to pay off the millions of the banks' depositors.
+The law established a 5-year term for this, but the sales model in place at the time did not allow for efficient and transparent management of the banks' liquidated assets.

-Therefore, the electronic trading system (ETS) based on the principles of Prozorro was established.
-A team of specialists from different divisions of the Fund and the project office hosted by Transparency International Ukraine, the reform's core partner, received a political mandate to carry out the institutional transformation.
+Therefore, an electronic trading system (ETS) based on the principles of Prozorro was established.
+A team of specialists from different divisions of the Fund, along with the project office hosted by Transparency International Ukraine, the reform's core partner, received a political mandate to carry out the institutional transformation.
 The National Bank of Ukraine and the Ministry of Economy of Ukraine supported the idea.
-On June 24, 2016, the stakeholders concluded a Memorandum of Cooperation in building a transparent and efficient system for the sale of assets of insolvent and liquidated banks in Ukraine.
+On June 24, 2016, the stakeholders concluded a Memorandum of Cooperation to build a transparent and efficient system for the sale of assets of insolvent and liquidated banks in Ukraine.